-So this week me and my sister went to see my cousin Mike.
+So this week me and my sister went to see my cousin Michael.
 We walked over an hour to his place to see how he was doing and have a good old catch up.
-After some coffee Mike suggested we order some souvlaki from this Greek place.
-Both mine and Isabella’s eyes lit up in excitement, I didn’t even know there was a souvlaki place in Nottingham!
-Turns out they were closed but this inspired another plan.
-Go to Greece.
+After some coffee he suggested we order some souvlaki from this Greek place.
+Both of our eyes lit up in excitement, I didn’t even know there was a souvlaki place in Nottingham!
+Turns out they were closed but this inspired another plan, let’s go to Greece.

-With a week to go, we realised how many people we needed to see!
+With a week to go, we realised how many people we needed to see.
 My dad arranged to come up just before we left so he could drop us at Luton airport.
-Due to the restrictions, I had not yet seen my dad even though I was back in England.
-Also made a pit stop in York to see my other cousins and a visit to my family in Notts that had been isolating.
-We also had to help my mum with her art exhibition for her final year project, which involved hanging her paintings in the living room.
+Due to the restrictions, I had not yet seen my dad even though I was back in England, so I was happy I was at least finally getting to see him even if it was on my way back out again.
+We also made a pit stop in York to see my other cousins and a visit to my family in Notts that had been isolating.
+We also helped my mum with her art exhibition for her final year project at University, which involved hanging her paintings in the living room.
+A private viewing for sure!

 Sadly though after being dropped off by our dad at Luton airport, they would not let us on the flight.
 When there were no direct flights to Greece, we though we were being smart by booking a ticket via Cyprus but alas we could not board as we did not have a permit to visit Cyprus.
 Apparently the airline doesn’t ‘transit’ there so we would have to exit the airport and come back in again, total poo!